I am a doctoral candidate in the Art History Department at the Graduate Center of the City University of New York.

 My areas of specialization are architectural history and the history of photography.
 I earned my MA in Media, Culture and Communication from New York University in 2008.

-Though I think of myself mainly as a historian of visual culture, my background as a video editor and producer, as well as my studies in media theory, have led me to value media-based and ethnographic methodologies as important aspects of my research and teaching.
+Though I think of myself mainly as a historian of visual culture, my background as a video editor and producer, as well as my studies in media theory, have led me to value media-based, ethnographic, and digital methodologies as important aspects of my research and teaching.

 In the courses I teach, I encourage an interdisciplinary and multi-modal approach to issues of visual culture and urban studies, combining traditional seminar-style reading, writing and discussion with applied media and art practice.

 I live in Seattle, Washington.
 You can also visit me on: